robertstrauss/jupytermosaic/README.md

 The layout you define by dragging cells into place is saved in the metadata of the notebook, so anyone with the extension can view the layout as you made it.
 This does not change any of the core functionality of jupyter, just the UI.
+If you decide to disable or remove it, your notebook will still function normally as a jupyter notebook, just without the draggable mosaic layout.

 <img src="./screenshots/screen3.png" />
 <img src="./screenshots/screen2.png" />